-Please provide constructive conclusions and final remarks which may form the basis upon which improvements of the quality of the programme of study under review may be achieved, with emphasis on the correspondence with the EQF (Consider also the added value of the joint programme).
+Please provide constructive conclusions and final remarks which may form the basis upon which improvements of the quality of the programme of study under review may be achieved, with emphasis on the correspondence with the EQF.

-The DL BSc is a new programme that will be delivered by the Open University of Cyprus and the Hellenic Open University in Greece.
-It has a 4-year content, design, and structure, and it will be launched as a joint programme by both Institutions.
+The DL BSc is a new programme that will be delivered by the Open University of Cyprus.
+It has a 4-year content, design, and the language of delivery is Greek.
 The EEC appreciates that significant progress has been made in building the new DL programme.
 This progress includes drawing upon faculty expertise, quality assessments, programme structure, and a high-quality curriculum that is consistent with high-level comparable programmes.
 The programme and module coordinators have drawn upon their experience and expertise in designing and running the DL BSc programme, along with the academic staff involved with considerable experience in DL platforms and teaching.
 The academic faculty has been active in designing the programme and has contributed to its creation.
-The programme is supported by the Distance Learning Units of both Institutions and their administrative services.
+The programme is supported by the Distance Learning Units of Open University of Cyprus and its administrative services.
 The programme is expected to be successful in terms of recruitment, because of its excellent reputation.